BOXLEGENDARY/Dex/README.md

 ## Update Log ( in-dev 12 )
 * remove getlocal
 * Change the way to load the Anti Client Logger

 ---

-## Thanks 11/9/25
-This is the latest version.
-Thanks for using ZDex!

----